-2. Watch a video.
+Watch a video.
 It takes less than a minute.

-3. Fill in a form.
+Fill in a form.

 Application for reconsideration is made not later than 14 days after the date on which you received notice of the decision to decline the further visa; and...

-Offshore application: Normally immigration officer will NOT consider an application for a reconsideration made from outside of New Zealand.
-However, he or she can make an exception if a new and compelling information is promptly provided.
+Maintain a valid visa while the decision is being made: Applying for reconsideration will NOT give you the right to live in New Zealand unless you have a valid visa.
+Offshore application: Normally, immigration officers will NOT consider an application for a reconsideration made from outside New Zealand.
+However, they can make an exception if new and compelling information has been promptly provided.